yunuskorkmaz/docs.tr-tr/docs/standard/security/cryptographic-signatures.md

 }
 ```

-Bu kod parçasını görüntüler "`The signature is valid`" imzası geçerli olup olmadığını ve "`The signature is not valid`", değilse.
+Bu kod parçası, imza geçerliyse`The signature is valid`""`The signature is not valid`ve değilse "" görüntülenir.

 ## <a name="see-also"></a>Ayrıca bkz.